Skip to main content

 11 minutes

 Buyers evaluating the Best Neighborhoods in Colton in 2026 are increasingly focused on affordability, commuter access, and long-term livability within Southern California’s shifting housing market.
-California's housing market shows declining affordability from 2023 to 2025, with only 15% of households able to buy a median-priced home in 2025, down from higher levels a decade earlier.
-Domestic out-migration continues, with 239,000 residents leaving for lower-cost states in 2024, offset by international arrivals and births that stabilize total population.
+California’s housing affordability has fluctuated in recent years due to pricing, interest rates, and inventory constraints.
+Affordability levels vary by data source and reporting period.
+California has experienced domestic migration shifts in recent years, with some residents relocating to lower-cost states.
+Population trends vary annually and depend on broader economic conditions.
 Employment in logistics, healthcare, and manufacturing drives Inland Empire demand, pushing buyers toward affordable suburbs like Colton where access to I-10 and I-215 supports commutes to Riverside and San Bernardino.

 How Does California’s Housing Context Impact the Best Neighborhoods in Colton, CA?